 - Precision F-Strike: During the climactic exorcism, Em/Abizu drops one.

-- On the other end, it is named Abyzou, which is the name of an actual unrelated female demon from ancient Near-Eastern Europe folklore.
+- Sadly Mythtaken: Zig-zagged.
+In Jewish folklore, a Dybbuk is a ghost, not a demon.
+On the one hand, Dybbuk is correctly described as a soul of a deceased person looking for a chance to live by taking another host.
+On the other end, it is given demonic properties and even named Abyzou, which is the name of an actual unrelated female demon from ancient Near-Eastern Europe folklore.
 She is assimilated to Lilith in Jewish folklore, and is said to cause miscarriages and infant mortality.

 - Split-Personality Takeover: Though the Dybbuk isn't a split personality, it's takeover of Emily is a lot like one.Emily isn't here any more.